youliangtan/agentlace/README.md

 # edgeml

-A simple framework for distributed machine learning library for edge computing.
-Given the compute limitations of many edge devices, especially in terms of GPU capabilities, EdgeML facilitates distributed data streams from these devices to GPU-enhanced computes.
-Utilizing a client-server architecture, the library establishes handles the transport layer of numerous clients and a server.
+A simple framework for distributed machine learning applications with edge devices.
+Given the limitations of GPU compute for many edge devices, EdgeML facilitates a distributed data stream between edge devices and a remote GPU server.
+Built on a client-server architecture, EdgeML efficiently manages the transport layer for multiple clients and a central server.
+Moreover, Edgeml also enables async operations and inter-processes communications between different processes on a single machine.

 ## Installation